 On December 22, 2014, H Licensing entered into a \$10 million, five year term loan with BHI ("H Term Loan").
-The H Term Loan is secured by (i) all of the assets of H Licensing, (ii) a guarantee by the Company, secured by a pledge of the Company's membership interest in H Licensing, (iii) a guarantee from IM Brands, secured by a pledge of all of the assets of IM Brands, and (iv) a guarantee from JR Licensing, secured by a pledge of all of the assets of JR Licensing.
+The H Term Loan is secured by (i) all of the assets of H Licensing, (ii) a guarantee by the Company, secured by a pledge of the Company's membership interest in H Licensing, (iii) a guarantee from IM Brands, secured by a pledge of all of the assets of JR Licensing.